ludwig-austermann/stuPDF/README.md

 ## Warning!
 currently some features are not working, esspecially blanks not :(, fix will come

+## Big News
+I am currently rewriting the app in Rust.

 # stuPDF
 A commandline tool for PDF manipulation, with slicing and multiplying features*.